The Gabba

 After reconstruction, the facility should still be able to host cricket or Australian football.
 Along with the stadium, a promenade was to be built connecting it to a new underground station of the urban railroad.
 The location of The Gabba would make the main venue for the Games close to the city center.

-Will the redevelopment of The Gabba be realized?
+Will the redevelopment of The Gabba be completed?

-The estimated cost of redeveloping The Gabba has risen significantly over time, from an initial A$1 billion to A$2.7 billion.
+Estimates of the cost of redeveloping The Gabba have risen significantly over time, from an initial A$1 billion to A$2.7 billion.
 There has also been criticism over the need to relocate a nearby school if the redevelopment proceeds.
-Meanwhile, a preliminary plan has also been drawn up for an alternative stadium for the 2032 Olympics, to be built at Victoria Park.
+Meanwhile, a preliminary plan has also been drawn up for an alternative stadium for the 2032 Olympics, which would stand in Victoria Park.

-On March 18, 2024, Queensland's new premier, Steven Miles, announced that both the redevelopment of The Gabba and the alternative project for a new stadium at Victoria Park would not go ahead.
-Under the new plan, the opening and closing ceremonies of the Games are to be held at Suncorp Stadium, while the athletics competitions will be held at the redeveloped Queensland Sport and Athletics Centre.
-The Gabba, however, is to undergo a more modest upgrade.
+On March 18, 2024, then Queensland Premier Steven Miles announced that both the redevelopment of The Gabba and the alternative design for a new stadium at Victoria Park would not go ahead.
+According to the new plan, the opening and closing ceremonies of the Games were to be held at Suncorp Stadium, while the athletics competitions would be held at the redeveloped Queensland Sport and Athletics Centre.

 Advertisement